 curtailed the curse of His absence by being present in

-fully reunited with God.
+God in his heart.
 When God destroys this present universe and

 recreates a new heavens and a new earth, He will make it completely and